Communicating Individual Identifier Values

 The element numbers returned for element parameters are relative to the

-set handle returned by the function AimmsAttributeElementRange
+set handle returned by the function AimmsAttributeElementRange.
+You

 can use the AIMMS API functions of Accessing Sets and Set Elements to obtain the